CodeKaito/Java/README.md

 int m = 60;
 ````

-⚠️Note: The general rules for naming variables are:
+⚠️ Note: The general rules for naming variables are:

 - Names can contain letters, digits, underscores, and dollar signs
 - Names must begin with a letter